mhbka/itemtracker/README.md

 ## CI/CD and infra
 ### Docker
 The backend and embedder each comes with its own Dockerfile.
+These are built and pushed to Docker Hub when the corresponding Action is ran.

 ### Terraform
-Terraform is used to provision GCP Cloud Run instances for the backend and embedder.
+Terraform is used to provision GCP Cloud Run instances for the backend and embedder, and tie the appropriate domains to the instances.

 ### Github Actions